CASE STUDY

 Companies can prepare for the CBAM by taking the following steps:

-• Conduct an initial impact assessment: Evaluate which products made by your company will be covered by the CBAM and which of those products are sold into the EU.
+1. Conduct an initial impact assessment: Evaluate which products made by your company will be covered by CBAM and which of those products are sold into the EU.
 Begin to understand how much of your company’s business may be affected by the CBAM.

-• Consider strategies to increase competitiveness in the EU: Companies selling products with lower emissions intensity will incur lower costs under the CBAM.
-Evaluate whether the costs imposed by the CBAM create opportunities for your company to engage in ROI-positive decarbonization activities.
+4. Consider strategies to increase competitiveness in the EU: Companies selling products with lower emissions intensity will incur lower costs under CBAM.
+Evaluate whether the costs imposed by CBAM create opportunities for your company to engage in ROI-positive decarbonization activities.

 Simplifying Compliance with Carbon Accounting Software

-The CBAM represents a major step forward for the EU.
+CBAM represents a major step forward for climate policy.
 Its implementation will allow the EU to more effectively achieve its own climate goals, while also forcing companies around the world to start measuring and reporting on the emissions contained within their products.
-The CBAM reinforces the EU’s commitment to carbon disclosure as a key method of advancing the fight against climate change.
+CBAM reinforces the EU’s commitment to carbon disclosure as a key method of advancing the fight against climate change.

-Understanding the CBAM will be critical for any covered company that seeks to import products into the EU.
+Understanding CBAM will be critical for any covered company that seeks to import products into the EU.
 At face value, compliance can feel intimidating.
-But software solutions, like Persefoni’s carbon accounting platform, can greatly simplify the process, allowing companies to reliably and accurately track the emissions associated with their products.
+Carbon accounting software can greatly simplify the process, allowing companies to efficiently measure and monitor the emissions associated with their products.

 Share: